frederic-perez/AmE-dictionary/data/dictionary.md

 __racketeer<sup>1</sup>__ _n_ :five: A person who engages in dishonest and fraudulent business dealings. :es: estafador, timador
 __racketeer<sup>2</sup>__ _v_ :two::hammer:
 __racketeering__ _n_ :two: Engaging in a racket.
-__raconteur__ _n_ :two: One who tells stories and anecdotes with skill and wit. _Syn_ anecdotist _Dave is quite the raconteur and will no doubt keep my guests entertained throughout the evening._
+__raconteur__ _n_ :three: /ra-kahn-TER/ One who tells stories and anecdotes with skill and wit. _Syn_ anecdotist _Dave is quite the raconteur and will no doubt keep my guests entertained throughout the evening._
 __racous__
 __racousness__
 __racquet__